mongodb/specifications/source/unified-test-format/unified-test-format.rst

   .. _entity_client_observeEvents:

-  - ``observeEvents``: Optional string or array of strings.
+  - ``observeEvents``: Optional array of strings.
 One or more types of events that can be observed for this client.
-Unspecified event types MUST be ignored by this client's event listeners and SHOULD NOT be included in `test.expectedEvents <test_expectedEvents_>`_ for this client.
+Unspecified event types MUST be ignored by this client's event listeners and SHOULD NOT be included in `test.expectEvents <test_expectEvents_>`_ for this client.

     Test files SHOULD NOT observe events from multiple specs (e.g. command monitoring *and* SDAM events) for a single client.
-See `Mixing event types in observeEvents and expectedEvents`_ for more information.
+See `Mixing event types in observeEvents and expectEvents`_ for more information.

     Supported types correspond to those documented in `expectedEvent`_ and are